a-benati/RadioTools/README.md

 # RadioTools

-Python scripts for the analysis of radio astronomy data.
+Python scripts for the analysis of radio astronomy data by Alessandro Benati.